Download the EU Travel Rule Guide by EY and 21 Analytics

 Currently, the AMLD5 brings cryptocurrency-fiat currency exchanges under the scope of EU anti-money laundering legislation, requiring exchanges to perform similar compliance obligations as financial institutions.
 In December 2020, the AMLD6 came into effect: the directive made cryptocurrency compliance more stringent by adding cybercrime to the list of money laundering predicate offences.

 In September 2020, the European Union started to be more proactive with the publication of the Digital Finance Package.
-The most comprehensive is the proposal for a Regulation on Markets in Crypto-Assets (MiCA).
-MiCA seeks to create a fully harmonised European market for virtual assets by establishing a legal taxonomy of virtual assets and defining rules for issuers and service providers.
+The most comprehensive is the proposal for a Regulation on “Markets in Crypto-Assets” (MiCA) that seeks to create a fully harmonised European market for virtual assets by establishing a legal taxonomy of virtual assets and defining rules for issuers and service providers.

-Scope of the Travel Rule
+What is the scope of the Travel Rule in the EU?

-“Crypto assets service providers” as defined in article 3(1) MICA:
+“Crypto-assets service providers” as defined in article 3(1) MiCA:

 (8) “any person whose occupation or business is the provision of one or more crypto-asset services to third parties on a professional basis;

 (9) ‘crypto-asset service’ means any of the services and activities listed below relating to any crypto-asset:

 (a) the custody and administration of crypto-assets on behalf of third parties;